 Welcome & Introduction to the Series

 The Morris Model will be hosting and facilitating a series of discussions centered around community resiliency with community members, community leaders, and experts.
-The goal is to engage our community and think about it means for us to be resilient, how we become more resilient, and why it matters.
+The goal is to engage our community and think about what it means for us to be resilient, how we become more resilient, and why it matters.
 Planning is currently underway, but look for more info in late January!
-This work is made possible through support from the West Central Initiative and the Legislative-Citizen Commission on Minnesota Resources (LCCMR), as well as Morris Model partner organizations.
+This work is made possible through support from the Minnesota Environment and Natural Resources Trust Fund as recommended to the Minnesota Legislature by the Legislative-Citizen Commission on Minnesota Resources (LCCMR) and the West Central Initiative.

 What is resiliency?